 Why should we even use a natural deodorant?

-Know what ingredients you don't want to find on your deodorant label.
+Find out which ingredients you don't want to find on your deodorant label.

 What a good deodorant should have: